 Garlic is usually ready to harvest in mid-summer, around the end of July or beginning of August.
 When you start to see the lower leaves beginning to yellow, you're getting close.
 A good rule of thumb is to harvest your garlic when the bottom three leaves on most plants have turned brown.

-Waiting too long to harvest won't give you larger garlic.
+Waiting too long to harvest, will not give you larger garlic.
 The cloves will start to loosen and separate from the center stalk, and it won't store as well.
 This growing guide from the University of Maine says that once those bottom three leaves turn brown, you have about two weeks to harvest your garlic.

-Those are my best tips for planting garlic in spring, and still getting a decent harvest - I really hope they help!
-Happy growing!
+Those are my best tips for planting garlic in spring, and still getting an impressive harvest.
+Don't be afraid of "doing it wrong", just do it!